Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Simulation Results

 \section{Simulation Results}

-We present two experiments to demonstrate the performance of the proposed network estimation procedure, as well as its impact on Network-based Gene Set Analysis.
-We refer readers to the Supplementary Material for additional simulation scenarios - in particular settings with large number of variable $p$- and discussions.
+We present two simulation studies to assess the performance of the proposed network estimation procedure, as well as its impact on NetGSA.
+We refer readers to Section C of the Supplementary Materials for additional simulation scenarios ---including validation of Type I errors and settings with a large number of variables $p$--- and subsequent discussion.

-Our first experiment is based on a undirected network of size $p=64$.
-There are 8 subnetworks, each corresponding to a subgraph/pathway of 8 members.
-Under the null, all subnetworks have the same topology, which was generated from a scale-free random graph, and all nodes have mean expression values 1.
-To allow for interactions between subnetworks, there is 20\% probability for subnetworks to connect to each other.
-Under the alternative, the proportion of nodes that have mean changes of magnitude 1 is 0\%, 40\%, 40\% and 50\% for subnetwork 1--4.
-The same applies to subnetworks 5--8.
+Our first experiment is based on an undirected network of size $p=100$.
+The network structure is extracted from the DREAM3 challenge \citep{DREAM32010} corresponding to the Ecoli network (labeled Ecoli 1).
+The pathways of interest are determined through a community detection algorithm based on the leading nonnegative eigenvector of the modularity matrix of the network \citep{igraph2006}.
+Under the null hypothesis, all nodes have the same mean expression values of 1.
+Under the alternative hypothesis, the mean expression levels of 0\%, 30\%, 40\% and 60\% of nodes in subnetworks 1, 3, 5 and 7 are increased by 0.5, respectively.

-Our second experiment considers a network of size $p=160$ with a similar design, except that there are 20 members in each subnetwork.
-Mean expression values for all nodes are the same under the null.
-Under the alternative, we allow 0\%, 40\%, 60\% and 80\% of the nodes to have mean changes of magnitude 0.3 for subnetworks 1--4.
-Subnetworks 5--8 follow the same pattern.
-Here an important comparison is to see whether Network-based Gene Set Analysis is able to detect small but coordinated changes in mean expression levels.
+Our second experiment considers a network of size $p=160$ with 8 subnetworks of equal sizes, all of which are generated from the same scale-free graph of size 20.
+To allow for interactions across subnetworks, there is 20\% chance for the hub node in each subnetwork to connect to the hub node in another subnetwork.
+Mean expression values for all nodes are the same under the null hypothesis.
+Under the alternative hypothesis, we allow, respectively, 0\%, 40\%, 60\% and 80\% of the nodes to have positive mean changes of magnitude 0.5 for subnetworks 1-4.
+Subnetworks 5-8 follow the same pattern.

-In both experiments, we also allowed the structures in subnetworks 5--8 under the alternative to differ from their null equivalent by 10\% to simultaneously test pathway enrichment and differential network structure.
-Fig.~\ref{fig:p160:subnet} shows the slight modification in the topology for subnetworks 5--8, from the null to the alternative hypothesis in the second experiment.
+In both experiments, we also allow the structures in four subnetworks under the alternative hypothesis to differ from their null equivalent by a small amount, in order to simultaneously test pathway enrichment and differential networks.
+Fig.~\ref{fig:p100:net} shows the network topologies as well as the structural changes for the chosen subnetworks from the null to the alternative hypothesis in the two experiments.
+Further, we study the robustness of NetGSA to model misspecification by including scenarios where a proportion (50\% for $r=0.2$ and 20\% for $r=0.8$ in experiment 1, and 60\% in experiment 2) of the supplied structural information is incorrectly specified, i.e. they are not present in the true model.